Wireless and Microwave Communication Engineering (MSc)

 - The opportunity to work in modern facilities and commensurate with a top-class research university.

 - The participation of research-active staff in programme design and delivery.

 - MSc teaching complemented by guest lectures given by industrial professionals.

 - Formal accreditation by the Institution of Engineering and Technology (IET).

 |Other ways to study this course|

-An upper 2nd class honours degree in Electrical or Electronic Engineering or a similar field from a good UK university or an equivalent international degree qualification.
-If you have a good 2:2 or equivalent, or relevant industrial experience, we will give your application individual consideration.
+A lower second class honours degree in Electrical or Electronic Engineering,Communication Engineering, Communicaton Technology, Wireless Engineering or a similar field from a good UK university or an equivalent international degree qualification.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.